Dramione Oneshot: 7th year AU, told from Blaise Zabini's perspective.

 Ah yes.
 It was very difficult being Blaise Zabini.

-The swarthy Slytherin blinked several times.
-He was lying in bed, staring up at the very angry face of Draco Malfoy.
+The Slytherin blinked several times, slowly coming into consciousness.
+He was lying in bed, staring up at the angry face of Draco Malfoy, not ten inches above his own.

 "Mate, I'm taking a nap," he said, yawning.